eeeds/eeeds/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I'm working as Data Analyst at MO&PC Collections-Argentina. <br />
+🔭 I'm working as Data Scientist at MO&PC Collections-Argentina. <br />
 🌱 I like math, statistics and all about data (even cleaning) . <br />
 ⚡ I like Tereré.
 Do you know it? <br />